Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 Case in point: baked potato chips may have no fat, but because of that, they don’t trigger your satiety level as quickly as regular or even the “fat-free” chips do.
 So, you’re tempted to eat the whole bag.

-It is better to eat a small amount of high-quality, high-fat food – like a small high-end dark chocolate bar – than to gorge on large quantities of low- or non-fat foods.
+It is better to eat a small amount of high-quality, high-fat food, like a small, high-end dark chocolate bar – than to gorge on large quantities of low- or non-fat foods.
 You’ll be more satisfied without having to say “No” to treats.

 Exercise

-Begin an exercise regimen by taking a two block walk every day, then keep adding a block every two or three days, you cannot imagine how fast you become acclimated and fit and with gradual increases, you will be walking a mile before you know it, without even noticing how you got there!
+Begin an exercise regimen by taking a two block walk every day, then keep adding a block every two or three days.
+You cannot imagine how fast you become acclimated and fit and with gradual increases, you will be walking a mile before you know it, without even noticing how you got there!

-Do some type of strength training be it with weights or bodyweight exercises three times per week.
+Do some type of strength training, be it with weights or bodyweight exercises, three times per week.

 Building lean muscle mass will boost your metabolism and make you stronger and healthier, which will improve your overall quality of life.